-The first step is to understand your customer: their needs, interests, challenges, and wishes.
-Determine your typical customer as best as possible, considering demographics, firmographics (if relevant) and behavioural characteristics.
+First, understand your customer.
+Get to know their needs, interests, challenges and wishes.
+Determine your typical customer as best as possible by considering demographics, firmographics (if relevant) and behavioural characteristics.

 How to collect customer mobile numbers

 Now, you can get started collecting contact information!
 There are so many ways you can do this, but we’ve got the top 2 ways you can start getting those digits.

 Whether you’re an e-commerce store, retailer, clinic, hair salon or taxidermist, your business can run a competition.
 Text-in competitions are one of the simplest and easiest ways to collect consent and customer digits.
 They simply involve a dedicated mobile number, which customers can text answers or entries to, in order to enter.